Badrul-Arefin/badrul-arefin.github.io/about.md

 <h2>Bio</h2>
 <ul>
 <li> I was born and raised in Bangladesh.
 I moved to Sweden in Aug.
 2008 to pursue to master studies in Biotechnology.
 Normally I try to run 2-3 times a week or do some cross-training exercises to stay fit.
-Other than that, I spend time reading newspaper and watching fun stuffs in the internet.
+In my spare time, I spend time reading newspaper and watching fun stuffs in the internet.